 What to expect from your child's doctor

-- Has anyone else in your family been diagnosed with pulmonary atresia or another heart defect?
+- Has anyone else in your family been diagnosed with pulmonary atresia or another congenital heart defect?